gaylemcclure/horiseon-homework-1/README.md

 ## Usage

-Each section contains notes on a topic such as HTML, CSS, Javascript and Git.
-For a suggestion on which topic to study, open the console (CTRL + Shift + i) you can see the results of the inbuilt javascript functions.
+The HTML of the website can be seen in the index.html file, or also inspected in Dev Tools (CTrl + Shift + i)

 ## Credits